 What is a key opinion leader?

-Where do influencers come from?
+Where do key opinion leaders come from

 However, a previously unknown person might also become a key opinion leader with organized, long-term effort.
 Even a small spark of fame or the right kind of networking on social media can ultimately elevate a person to the status of a key opinion leader.

-Marketing and key opinion leaders
+Why utilize key opinion leaders in marketing

 Laws and practices